A Fairly Odd Christmas

-A Fairly Odd Christmas (also known as A Fairly Odd Movie 2) is a 2012 American live-action/animated Christmas comedy television film.
-It is the sequel to the 2011 live-action TV film A Fairly Odd Movie: Grow Up, Timmy Turner! and the second live-action adaptation of the Nickelodeon animated television series The Fairly OddParents.
+A Fairly Odd Christmas (also known as A Fairly Odd Movie 2) is a 2012 American live-action/animated Christmas comedy television film, serving as the sequel to A Fairly Odd Movie: Grow Up, Timmy Turner!
+(2011) and the second film in The Fairly OddParents film series.
+The film was directed by Savage Steve Holland and written by Holland and Butch Hartman from a story by Hartman, Ray DeLaurentis, and Will Schifrin.

-The film was first announced on March 14, 2012.
-The film premiered on Nickelodeon on November 29, 2012, to 4.473 million viewers.
+Announced on March 14, 2012, the film premiered on Nickelodeon on November 29, 2012, to 4.473 million viewers.

 The film was released on Region 1 DVD on December 17, 2013, and was released on Blu-ray on December 4, 2015.